JustWhit3/ptc-print/README.md

 5    five
 ```

-- Improve the printing on an external file stream.
+- Improve the printing to an external file stream.
 Current implementation is too slow.
 - Add possibility / instructions to print user-defined types.
 - Test the software with `MSVC` compiler.
 - Upload the package on some package managers (ex: [`Conan`](https://conan.io/) or `dpkg`).